junxit/us-congress-bills-117/metadata.md

 - 2022-03-17 — Introduced in Senate
 - 2022-03-17 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2022-09-21 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2022-12-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10104-10105; text: CR S10105)
+- 2022-12-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-12-22 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2022-12-22 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.